 About Us

-Ellis Tanner Trading Company History
+Ellis Tanner Trading Company Story

 The Navajos have honored Ellis Tanner with the name "Aye'hee' Yazzie" which means "Little In-law."
 In the Navajo way "Little In-law" is a great honor and great responsibility that Ellis Tanner takes very seriously.
 He works very hard to do what he can to help his "in-Laws" and to carry the Tanner tradition.
 Over the years he has built a good reputation of being a fair and honest businessman.